Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Shopping and Dining at Tokyo Solamachi

-While waiting for my time slot to visit the Tokyo Skytree observation decks, I spent some time walking around the Tokyo Solamachi shopping mall.
-It’s a great place to buy various items, including local snacks, gifts, and souvenirs at Tokyo Skytree.
-The mall is large and has a nice variety of shops catering to both tourists and locals.
+While waiting for my time slot to visit the Tokyo Skytree observation decks, I spent some time walking around Tokyo Solamachi.
+It is a great place to shop for local snacks, gifts, souvenirs, and other items before or after visiting the tower.

 A Beef Bowl